colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 <blockquote cite="Dictionary.com"><strong>noun</strong>

-psychol the change in the appearance of a colour surrounded by another colour; for example, grey looks bluish if surrounded by yellow.</blockquote>
+The change in the appearance of a colour surrounded by another colour; for example, grey looks bluish if surrounded by yellow.</blockquote>

 According to the World Health Organization (WHO);